 AJ Park IP Limited, Auckland

 Sharon is a patent executive in AJ Park’s Auckland engineering and IT team.
 She combines her expertise in law and engineering to help clients protect their innovations and bring their ideas to life.

 Sharon joined AJ Park in July 2016.
 Practising in all areas of patent law for mechanical and manufacturing technologies, Sharon conducts patent searches, assists with the prosecution of patent applications, helps draft patent specifications, and advises on patentability and freedom to operate.

 Sharon has completed conjoint honours degrees at the University of Auckland—a law degree and an engineering degree specialising in biomedical engineering.
-An interest in these areas naturally led her to IP law, a profession that bridges these fields.
+An interest in these areas naturally led her to intellectual property law, a profession that bridges these fields.

 ‘I really enjoy biomedical engineering because it combines many different disciplines into a meaningful application and gives me the skills to resolve challenges in industries such as healthcare.’